robincorey/CG_FEP_lipid_tutorial/tutorial.md

 do
   mkdir rep_$i
   sed 's/#INIT#/$i/g' em.mdp > rep_$i/em_$i.mdp ;  this will set your lambda state to $i
-  # grompp using your new top, gro and mdp, then run em_$i
-  sed 's/#INIT#/$i/g' md.mdp > rep_$i/md_$i.mdp
-  # grompp using your new top, gro and mdp, then run md_$i
+  then grompp using your new top, gro and mdp, then run em_$i sed 's/#INIT#/$i/g' md.mdp > rep_$i/md_$i.mdp then grompp using your new top, gro and mdp, then run md_$i done
-done
 ```

 - The length of each lambda sim will depend on the system.
 Longer is not necessarily better!
 In longer sims your lipid may diffuse away at high lambda – this is bad!
+Check your sims - does your lipid remain bound at high and low lambdas??
 - I find for simple changes that 12 ns per window works well (the first 2 ns discarded as equilibration).
 Up to 50 ns for larger changes.
 - Analyse using either:
   - (https://github.com/MobleyLab/alchemical-analysis)